-When a bad consensus mechanism is considered, either the node gets malfunctioned or suffer from network partition.
+When a bad consensus blockchain mechanism is considered, either the node gets malfunctioned or suffers from network partition.
 This delays the process of exchanging messages between nodes and increases the latency of the application, which ultimately lowers down the performance level.

 3. Consensus Failure